 There are only a handful of players in the hearing devices market and high barriers to entry allow for attractive profit margins for exiting operators.
 An aging population and improved hearing aid technology (which has improved sound quality and made hearing aids less visible) is driving steady organic growth in the industry.
 William Demant is also consolidating the retail audiology market, allowing them to increasingly capture the retail profit margin on each hearing aid they sell, in addition to the manufacturing margin.
 As a result of this strong organic growth and margin expansion potential we believe the company can deliver double-digit earnings growth over the medium to long term.

-Zoetis a leader in the animal health space (both livestock and companion animal) – an industry with some attractive attributes.
+Zoetis a leader in the animal health space (both livestock and companion animal) – an industry with attractive attributes.